gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

      * **multi_loci**: a *boolean* set to True ("1", "true" or "True") to allow the definition of "scattered" systems (i.e., systems encoded at different genomic loci or by different gene *clusters*).
 If not specified, *default value is false*.

-  * The model contains one or more element "gene" that corresponds to genetic components making the macromolecular system whole.
+  * The model contains one or more element(s) "gene" that correspond(s) to the genetic components of the macromolecular system.

 * The element "gene" has several mandatory attributes: